10 Best Willamette Valley Wineries | TOP Picks From a Local!

 White Rose Estate is one of the more unique tastings I've enjoyed in the Willamette Valley.
 The tasting room is small and intimate.
 It reminds me of a Hobbit farmhouse.

-Unfortunately the price has gone up considerably.
-A tasting of 3 wines now costs $60.
+Unfortunately, the price has gone up considerably.
+A tasting of 5 wines now costs $60.
 It was $25 just 4 years ago!
-This is a perfect example of how the popularity of the Willamette Valley has really increased cost.
-Another reason to visit now.
-It's just going to become more expensive as crowds and popularity rise.
+This is a perfect example of how Willamette Valley's growing popularity has really increased cost.

-All that said, while this is one of the most expensive tastings on this list, it's worth it for those who are really into Pinot.
-Their wine truly is exceptional and has won numerous awards over the years.
+All that said, while this is one of the more expensive tastings on this list, it's worth it for those who are really into Pinot.
+Their wine truly is exceptional and has won numerous awards and published ratings over the years:

-The espresso at the end of the wine tasting is a nice touch.
+The espresso or affogato at the end of the wine tasting is a nice touch.

 7. Domaine Roy & fils